Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 With the :doc:`curve modifier </modeling/modifiers/deform/curve>` you can let text follow a curve.

+.. _fig-texts-intro-on-curve:

 .. figure:: /images/text-curved-lowres-ex.jpg
    :width: 200px

    Text on curve.

-In Fig. Text on curve you can see a text deformed by a curve (a 2D Bézier circle).
+In Fig. :ref:`fig-texts-intro-on-curve` you can see a text deformed by a curve (a 2D Bézier circle).

 To apply the curve modifier, the text object first has to be converted to a mesh, using :kbd:`Alt-C` and click mesh.